 Tips from Joe

 I've used Flex-Pro on several non-standard substrates and had success.
 Since there are no solvents in this fast-tack adhesive, I've used it on painted substrates as long as the paint is intact.
 Past projects have included painted door and window jams as well as stair case stringers.
 Remember, this glue is used with paper backed veneers only.
-Flex-Pro is comparable to FSV or "flexible sheet veneer" glue.
+Flex-Pro is the same formula as conventional FSV glue or "flexible sheet veneer" adhesive.
 It's just less expensive.
 To get a perfect bond, you must follow the instructions carefully.
 I highly suggest doing a test panel on a scrap veneer first.

 This adhesive can not be allowed to freeze.
 We have implemented a procedure using thermofoil bubble wrap and environmentally safe warming packs to protect this adhesive from freezing in transit.
 Freeze Protection is mandatory when the temperature drops below 32° F at our warehouse in Maryland.
 Freeze Protection is optional when the Maryland overnight low temperature is above 32° F for more than 72 hours.
 No orders with the freeze protection option will be shipped on Fridays.

 When Freeze Protection is optional, customers may select freeze protection or decline this service based on their own assessment of the temperatures between Maryland and the delivery area.
 No refunds or replacements will be offered if the adhesive freezes in transit and the customer has declined the freeze protection option.

 How do I apply Flex-Pro?